 Zygmund de Somogyi (b.
-1996, London) is a British-Filipino composer, artist, performer, and curator based between the UK and Germany.
+1996) is a British-Filipino composer, performer, and writer currently based in London.

 Their work explores expressions of metamodernism, digital folklore, and the recontextualisation of genre and form through concert works, studio albums, film scores, and interdisciplinary projects: their work has encompassed psychological-horror opera, 31-TET string quartets, immersive sound-art theatre, unfiction, and graphic-score-video-games.

 Zygmund’s work has been performed across the UK, Ireland, Germany, Cyprus, Malaysia, Canada, the USA, and across cyberspace.
 They have recently been commissioned by organisations such as Gaudeamus Screendive, Access Contemporary Music Chicago, and Opera in Oborne, and have featured in performances and workshops at Taverna Maderna, Cheltenham Composer Academy (Cheltenham Music Festival), Contemporary Music Lab Cyprus, Festival Mixtur, and Crossing Borders Music, among others; upcoming projects include pieces for Benjamin Powell as part of Psappha’s Composing For... scheme, cellist Ben Tarlton, and Orchestra in the Shape of a Pear.